beshu-tech/readonlyrest-docs/kibana.md

 ReadonlyREST plugin for Kibana is not open source, and it's offered as part of the [ReadonlyREST PRO](https://readonlyrest.com/pro.html) and [ReadonlyREST ENTERPRISE](https://readonlyrest.com/enterprise.html), and [ReadonlyREST Free](https://readonlyrest.com/free) packages.
 See product descriptions and a comparison chart in the official [ReadonlyREST website](https://readonlyrest.com)

-ReadonlyREST plugins for Kibana **always require** ReadonlyREST Free to be installed in the Elasticsearch nodes your Kibana instance(s) will connect to.
+ReadonlyREST plugins for Kibana **always require** ReadonlyREST opens source plugin to be installed in the Elasticsearch nodes your Kibana instance(s) will connect to.

-It's not mandatory to install ReadonlyREST Free in all Elasticsearch nodes, but only in the ones in where you need the HTTP interface to be secured.
+It's not mandatory to install ReadonlyREST in all Elasticsearch nodes, but only in the ones in where you need the HTTP interface to be secured.

 ### After purchasing

-You will receive a link to the plugin zip file in an email.
-Download your zip.

-You will be able to download it also in the future as long as your subscription is active.
+If you didn't install it yet, download the latest [universal build](https://docs.readonlyrest.com/universal-builds) from our [download page](https://readonlyrest.com/download/) and install it manually.
+Alternatively, see below if you want to install it directly via the command line without downloading it from the browser.

+Once the universal build plugin for Kibana is installed, you can activate it using an **activation key**.
+You can get one of these in the [ReadonlyREST customer portal](https://readonlyrest.com/customer) if you are a subscriber, otherwise, use the same portal to get a trial activation key (for PRO or Enterprise) for 30 days evaluation.

 ### Version strings

 All our plugins include in their file name a version string.
-For example the file `readonlyrest-1.16.26_es6.4.0.zip` has a version string `1.16.26_es6.4.0`.
+For example the file `readonlyrest-1.46.0_es8.6.0.zip` has a version string `1.46.0_es8.6.0`.

 #### Reading version strings

-Given the version string `1.16.26_es6.4.0`
+Given the version string `1.46.0_es8.6.0`

-* ReadonlyREST plugin code version `1.16.26`
+* ReadonlyREST plugin code version `1.46.0`
-* Works only with Elasticsearch/Kibana version `6.4.0`
+* Works only with Elasticsearch/Kibana version `8.6.0`

 The "es" stands for "Elastic stack" which used to mean the family of products made by Elastic which get released at the same time under the same version number.
 This was chosen **before** Elastic renamed their X-Pack commercial offer to Elastic Stack.

 To be clear, there is no affiliation between ReadonlyREST and Elastic, or their commercial products.

-#### Trial builds version strings
+#### Universal Kibana plugin version strings

-Trial builds are valid for 30 days after they were built, and they will stop working soon after the time is elapsed.
-Trial builds have a special version string which includes a build-time timestamp.
+Our Kibana plugin file naming follows very similar rules:

-I.e. `readonlyrest_kbn_pro-1.16.26-20180911_es6.0.0.zip`
+I.e. `readonlyrest_kbn_universal-1.46.0_es8.6.0.zip`

-* ReadonlyREST PRO plugin version 1.16.26
+* ReadonlyREST PRO plugin version 1.46.0
-* Build date 11th September 2018, expiring on the 11th of October 2018.
-* Works only with Kibana version 6.0.0
+* Works only with Kibana version 8.6.0

 ### When an update is out